 Better still, it offers all the desirable features you’ll find on its more expensive Sony FE 85mm F1.4 GM rival for £500 less.
 Take all that it offers for the money into consideration and there’s no disputing that it’s currently the best value for money premium 85mm f/1.4 lens you can buy under £1000.

-It’s a must-have for E-mount or L-mount users who love to shoot portraiture, weddings or take a documentary style approach to their work.
+It’s a must-have for E-mount or L-mount users who love to shoot portraiture, weddings or take a documentary style approach to their work, and for video use it has all the right features, including the option to de-click the aperture ring.

 All that’s left to say is that it sets a new gold standard in portrait lenses for mirrorless cameras and I’m hopeful it won’t be too long before we see Sigma release versions in Canon RF and Nikon Z-mount.